piccolo-orm/piccolo/docs/src/piccolo/projects_and_apps/piccolo_apps.rst

     piccolo app new my_app

+Where `my_app` is your new app's name.
 This will create a folder like this:

 .. code-block:: bash